Quantum K Whitney relations for partial flag varieties: The Whitney presentation for the equivariant quantum K ring of incidence varieties

 \subsection{A physics derivation of the QK Whitney presentation}

 {Continuing the circle of ideas first used for Grassmannians in \cite{Gu:2020zpg,gu2022quantum}, we derived from physics in \cite{gu2023quantum} a ``{Coulomb branch presentation}'' of the quantum K ring of any partial flag variety.
 This presentation was obtained as the critical locus of a certain \emph{one-loop twisted superpotential} $\mathcal{W}$ which arises in the study of $3$d gauged linear sigma models (GLSM).
 In this section, we recall the derivation of the Coulomb branch presentation for incidence varieties and show that it is essentially the same as the Whitney presentation.
-The same ideas apply to any partial flag variety.}
+The same ideas apply to any partial flag variety; we review this briefly in \Remark{general}.}

 As before, consider the variables $X^{(1)}_1, X^{(2)}_1, \ldots, X^{(2)}_{n-1}$.
 The twisted superpotential $\mathcal{W}$ is defined as

 on the subset of the torus $X^{(1)}_1 \cdot X^{(2)}_1 \cdot \ldots \cdot X^{(2)}_{n-1} \neq 0$ {where $X^{(2)}_i \neq X^{(2)}_j$ for $i \neq j$}.
 Here, $\mathrm{Li}_2$ is the dilogarithm function, satisfying $x \frac{\partial}{\partial x} \mathrm{Li}_2(x) = - \ln (1-x)$.